AndresBarreraJ/heatmap-api/README.md

 ## Steps to run heatmap-api
 1. git clone https://github.com/AndresBarreraJ/heatmap-api.git
 2. In your console go to where the project directory is located.
-  - The location should be ~/heatmap-api
+  - Navigate with your console to /heatmap-api
   - Another way of doing it is by right click the folder /heatmap-api and select open in new terminal
 3. mvn spring-boot:run